No new virus cases reported from tri-county

-HARRISBURG — For the third consecutive day, the state Department of Health said no new positive cases of COVID-19 were reported from the tri-county area.
+HARRISBURG — For the fifth consecutive day, the state Department of Health announced no new positive cases of COVID-19 were reported from the tri-county area.

 Venango County holds at 17 cases, 14 confirmed and 3 probable; Clarion County stands at 31 cases, all confirmed; and Forest County holds at seven cases, five confirmed and two probable, according to the state.

-However, the state said, Mercer County reported two new cases.
-That county now has 117 cases, 104 confirmed and 13 probable.
-Crawford County reported one case subtraction, lowering its total to 35 cases, 28 confirmed and seven probable.
+However, the state said, Mercer County reported one new case.
+That county now has 118 cases, 105 confirmed and 13 probable.
+Crawford County holds at 35 cases, 28 confirmed and seven probable.

-The additional cases reported Tuesday is 39 above the number of new cases reported Monday and marks the eighth day out of nine in which fewer than 500 additional cases were reported.
+The additional number of cases reported Thursday is 83 above the number of new cases reported Wednesday, and marks the 10th day out of 11 in which fewer than 500 additional cases were reported.

-The number of new cases also marks the 37th consecutive day of fewer than 1,000 new cases reported and 41st in the past 45.
+The number of additional cases also marks the 39th consecutive day of fewer than 1,000 new cases reported and 43rd in the past 47.

-No new deaths were reported from Clarion or Forest counties on Tuesday, according to the state.
+No new deaths were reported from Venango, Clarion or Forest counties on Thursday, according to the state.

-The state did not have updated information on Venango County's COVID-19 death data.
-The latest statistics available, through Monday, show no deaths in Venango County.

 In addition, no additional deaths were reported from Crawford or Mercer counties.

-According to the state, there were 11 new statewide deaths reported from nursing or personal care facilities on Tuesday, bringing the total to 4,279.
+According to the state, there was one new statewide death reported from nursing or personal care facilities on Thursday, bringing the total to 4,332.

 Statistics from the state, area health systems or officials could vary.